It is difficult to make a man miserable while he feels worthy of himself. – Abraham Lincoln

 You probably now have a very clear picture of your current level of self-worth and how you see yourself within the world.
-There will of course be good things, neutral things and things that you might not be too proud to admit.
-However, in order to build true self-worth we must be real with ourselves at all times.
+There will, of course, be good things, neutral things and things that you might not be too proud to admit.
+However, to build true self-worth, we must be real with ourselves at all times.
 This requires wholeheartedly acknowledging your true nature including the good, the bad and the ugly.
 This is all about being true to yourself and authentic in every way.

 I accept the good, the bad and the ugly.

 I fully accept every part of myself including my flaws, fears, behaviors and qualities I might not be proud of…

 This is how I am, and I am at peace with that.

 Step 3: The Self-Love Stage

 One simple way to begin practicing self-love is to get into the habit of speaking to yourself in a positive and supportive way: